The Most Important Part Of A Rice Cooker?

 • SILK PRINT RICE LEVEL LINES

-• CARRY HANDLES
+• STAY COOL CARRY HANDLES

 Shinsei-bowl by Yum Asia